Enji-shaking/CSCI_310_Covider/README.md

 ### Special Note:
 If a user check in a building and they have no previous daily report record they will be by default considered as positive, so that the other user can get prepared for the worst case scenario.

+### Optional: Page and functionalities
+1. Map page
+Click the first button on the bottom navigation bar to show you the map view.
+1.1 Test checking building status:
+Click on any building in the map or in the list will show you a pop up window, indicating the risk of building and the number of people checking in, including high risk users and low risk users.
+In the check in button, you may select check in to check in a building.
+1.2 View user’s frequently visited locations, and locations that they should visit based on their daily schedule.
+Click on the Map View toggle on the top right to show the list.
+You can also click any building in the list to see the building risk level and check in the building.

+2. Daily report page:
+Click the second button on the bottom navigation bar to show you the form to fill out.
+2.1.
+Test reporting negative:
+Select everything to be "no" to report a safe report.
+You will see a success pop up afterward.
+2.2.
+Test reporting positive:
+Select true for the first question.
+Every other student/professor who has been in close contact with you will see the notification of "You got close contact with a positive patient, BEWARE!".
+I will talk about how to view the notification soon.
+You will see a success pop up afterward.
+2.3 Test reporting with symptoms:
+Select true for the first question.
+Every other student/professor who has been in close contact with you will see the notification of "You got close contact with a student with covid related symptoms, BEWARE!".
+I will talk about how to view the notification soon.
+You will see a success pop up afterward.

+3. Personal profile page
+Click the third button on the bottom navigation bar to show you the form to fill out.
+3.1 View personal schedule and past reports
+You can directly see the classes you take/teach on the top section.
+Then in the following section, you can see the past reports you made.
+This list will only show "positive" and "negative" but not including the symptoms.
+3.2 Log out
+If you click the log out button on the top, you will be logged out.
+3.3 View course status
+You can view course status, including the risk factor and number of students is positive by clicking the button "in person/ online"
+3.4 Change course status if the user if professor
+And all students in the course status will receive notification

 ### Thank You : )